OpenMIAGE/open-miage-sso-client/example/README.md

 Prerequis
 =====================
- * PHP 5.2.x and after
+ * PHP 5.2.x min

-Because of using OpenID from Janrain (https://github.com/openid/php-openid/): need to install OpenID dependencies (already installed in most of hosting offers).

- * Enable either the GMP extension or Bcmath extension.
-(GMP is STRONGLY recommended because it's MUCH faster!)
-This is required.
- * Enable the CURL extension.
+ * CURL extension.
+ * GMP extension (or Bcmath, but GMP is mutch faster)

 Example
 =====================
 This package used *.example.open-miage.fr services (all is already setup).

     To use ./example :
      * copy ./example and ./src under the same directory on a http server
      * launch ./example/ http url on server that host your example

 Remarque
 =====================